joinpursuit/Pursuit-Core-iOS-Comprehensive-Technical-Assessment/README.md

 For this assessment, build a Firebase-backed project with the following functionality:

 - Users can create accounts and sign in
-- When creating an account, a user can choose which API they want to use
+- When creating an account, a user can choose which API they want to use: event tickets or art search
 - After signing-in or creating an account, the user is presented with a screen that displays a list of information from their selected API
 - Each cell should have a heart icon that the user can tap to favorite the item
 - If the item has already been favorited, the heart should load as filled in, and tapping it should unfavorite the cell